 The BRC Recovery’s 90-day rehabilitation program is a holistic recovery program, helping men and women to recover from the seemingly hopeless disease of alcoholism and drug addiction.
-Over the course of the 90-day residential program, residents have the opportunity to participate in many different kinds of activities, groups, and workshops, designed to facilitate healing for the mind, body and spirit.
+Over the course of the 90-day primary program, clients have the opportunity to participate in many different kinds of activities, groups, and workshops, designed to facilitate healing for the mind, body and spirit.

 Facilitated by Mandy Baker and Paige Morrison

 The relationship between trauma and addiction is well documented.
 At BRC we understand this unique interaction and work with our clients to simultaneously begin the healing process from both addiction and from trauma.
 Trauma and our responses to it create a cadre of maladaptive behavioral patterns, ineffective coping skills, and sabotaging relational blocks.
 Unresolved trauma blocks us from connection to ourselves, to our Higher Power, and to others.
 This has the potential to make recovery from addiction increasingly difficult for trauma survivors.
 For this reason, BRC has developed a unique experiential trauma workshop that each client participates in during their stay at any of our programs.